If you’ve been to Thailand, you’ve been to a 7-Eleven there.

 The Chearavanont family owns the Charoen Pokphand Group and is Thailand’s richest family with a net worth estimated at a whopping $36.6 billion (1,166 billion baht) by Forbes.

-They banned plastic bag on January 1st, 2020
+They banned plastic bags on January 1st, 2020

-Like other big retailers in Thailand, 7-Eleven have stopped the use of single use plastic bags since Jan 1st 2020.
+Like other big retailers in Thailand, 7-Eleven has stopped the use of single-use plastic bags since Jan 1st, 2020.

 A good news for the environment.